-Age addition: £0.25 a week.
+Age addition: £0.25 a week is paid.

-State second pension (S2P): The pension is based on average indexed earnings.
+State second pension (SSP): The pension is based on average indexed earnings.

-Old-person's pension (noncontributory retirement pension): £50.50 a week (from April 2006) minus any oldage pension.
+Old-person's pension (noncontributory retirement pension): £54.35 a week (from April 2008) is paid minus any old-age pension.
 Any state pension in payment is deducted from this amount.